dotnet/aspnetcore/README.md

 **Using dotnet on Windows/Mac/Linux**

-1. In the solution root directory (`NodeServices` - i.e., the directory that contains `NodeServices.sln`), restore the .NET dependencies:
+1. In the solution root directory (`JavaScriptServices` - i.e., the directory that contains `JavaScriptServices.sln`), restore the .NET dependencies:

    ```
    dotnet restore